buddy/vault-plugin-secrets-engine-buddy/README.md

 <img src="/root-token-config.png" width="450">

+>**Note**
+> You can further fortify your tokens by allowing access from selected IP's and/or workspace domains.

 ### Saving to vault

 Once generated, copy the value of the token and save it to the vault: